Should we love ourselves unconditionally?

 We know our bad habits, addictions, and serious character flaws.
-We see all the things that are wrong with us.
+And we see all the things that are wrong with us.
 It seems like unconditional love merely excuses our bad behavior and permits it to grow worse.

-So, instead of loving ourselves unconditionally, we scrutinize, criticize, discipline and punish ourselves.
-This mindset is pervasive in our culture.
+So, instead of loving our self unconditionally, we scrutinize, criticize, discipline and punish ourselves.
+This mindset pervades our culture.

-In Discipline and Punish, Foucault argues that we have developed a society that is pervasive with hierarchies and bureaucracies of discipline and control, so much so that we live in a metaphorical panopticon in which we feel that someone is always observing, judging, and critiquing our behavior—noticing our failure to meet societal standards of worthiness.
+In Discipline and Punish, Foucault argues that we have developed a society that is pervasive with bureaucracies of discipline and control.
+As a result, we live in a metaphorical panopticon.
+We feel that someone is always observing, judging, and critiquing our behavior.
+And we think people constantly notice our failure to meet societal standards of worthiness.

 We have internalized Foucault’s panopticon.
-We walk around with an internal voice continually criticizing our motives and behavior and continually questioning our worth as human beings.
+So, we walk around with an internal voice continually criticizing our motives and behavior.
+As such, we continually question our worth as human beings.
 I will call this way of being in the world, Alienation Mode.